laminlabs/nbproject/docs/tutorials/cli.md

 Here we consider that you have a collection of existing notebooks that you'd like to become

-- more reproducible through dependency tracking
+- more reproducible through pypackage tracking
 - more findable & integrated through project management metadata

 ```{warning}